Yaf Keru-A Reef Restoration Project and Why We Need It in Raja Ampat

 The Yaf Keru project also serves as a platform to raise awareness and educate both local and international communities about coral reef ecology and the functions and services they provide.
 It is the ideal playground, classroom and laboratory for village children, tourists and scientists alike, providing a hands-on experience of coral ecology and restoration work.

-Raja Ampat SEA Centre has recently been awarded the Kehati Innovation Grant to further expand reef restoration efforts in the Dampier Strait region.
+Raja Ampat SEA Centre has recently been awarded the Blue Abadi Fund to further expand reef restoration efforts in the Dampier Strait region.
 Over the next few months the team will be installing a number of artificial reef structures in order to restore approximately 500m2 of degraded reef, located in an area that receives a high volume of tourist traffic.
 Through this project Raja Ampat SEA Centre will be able to train and employ some new Coral Gardeners from the local community to monitor and manage the sites once installed, and the site will serve as an educational platform and the second marine park tag checkpoint in the Dampier Strait region.

 With one fifth of the world’s coral reefs dead or severely damaged, and the decline continuing at an alarming speed, by mid century half the worlds coral will be gone, and with such sparse numbers remaining, successful reproduction and recovery will be impossible.